 If there was an award for the most low maintenance plant, the Sansevieria–more commonly known as a Snake Plant–would probably win it.
 They don’t need much light, can go weeks unwatered, and stay looking green and fresh.
 In addition to slick architectural shapes that go well in any style room.
 Research has even shown that they can remove toxins such as formaldehyde and benzene keeping your air fresh and healthy for your respiratory system.

 Bromeliads are a popular plant due to their bright red leaves which add a fun splash of color to any decor plan, but their attractive look does come at a cost.
-Although humid air suits them fine, they need good air circulation, bright (though not direct) sunlight, and adequate drainage to be at their optimum health.
-While they might be a little harder to care for, the reward makes it all worth it as your house is graced with its beautiful red hue and tropical vibe.
+Although humid air suits them fine, they need good air circulation, bright but not direct sunlight is advised.
+While they might be a little harder to care for than the rest in this list, the reward makes it all worth it as your house is graced with its beautiful red hue and tropical vibe.

 As with all fresh produce, sometimes whether or not you can buy plants can depend on the season.
 Make sure to check all the florists on our Top Five Places to Buy Flowers in Macau for fresh flowers.
 Some other establishments to try particularly for potted plants are: